michielvoo/docker/Readme.md

 [![default workflow][badge]][workflow]

-This Git repository contains definitions for Docker images, as well as a GitHub workflow that builds the Docker images and pushes them to the Docker registry on [Docker Hub][hub] that corresponds to this GitHub repository's owner.
+This Git repository contains definitions for Docker images, as well as GitHub workflows that test and build the Docker images, and push them to the Docker registry on [Docker Hub][hub] that corresponds to this GitHub repository's owner.

 Pushing any Git tag that consists of two segments separated by `:` will trigger the workflow.
 The